DataDog/hiring-engineers/answers.md

 Creating a new metric monitor

 Suppose you want to be alerted if your new timeboard is too high, too low, or not responding.
 For this example we will create a new metric monitor that watches the average of my_metric, and will alert if it is above the following values over the past five
 minutes:
     - Warning threshold of 500, alerting threshold of 800, and to also notify if there is no data over the past 10 minutes.
 If you want to configure a new monitor, go under monitors, and new monitor.

-Step 1: specify what sort of detection method you want.
-For this example we are using the Threshold Alert, which means an alert is triggered whenever a metric crosses a threshold
+Step 1: Specify what sort of detection method you want.
+For this example we are using the Threshold Alert, which means an alert is triggered whenever a metric crosses a specified threshold.

 <img width="1024" alt="metricsetup" src="https://user-images.githubusercontent.com/26099421/45601292-eae8cd00-b9d8-11e8-99ee-0c012e6e84e9.png">